Three best things about working as a lab technician

-Technicians often work closely with student lab members, and can be responsible for explaining or demonstrating new experiments and equipment.
-This, reveals Dr Monaghan, enhances lab technicians' CVs with teaching experience - and such exposure to the classroom can even inspire them into teacher training.
+Technicians often work closely with student lab members.
+This enhances lab technicians' CVs with teaching experience - and such exposure to the classroom can even inspire them into teacher training.

 However, this means that teaching lab technicians can work irregular hours meaning a degree of flexibility is required.
 They may, for example, begin work before 9am if classes are due, and potentially stay late to ensure that equipment is put away, cleaned or recorded.
 If they're supervising undergraduate or Masters degree students on their projects or dissertations, they may be required to undertake additional out-of-hours' work.